CoolCoolCoffee/CoolCoolCoffee/README.md

 Save and close the editor.
 <br/>
 <br/>
-For Windows and MacOs, check whether you have completed all your tasks for using flutter with the command below.
+For Windows and macOs, check whether you have completed all your tasks for using flutter with the command below.

 	flutter doctor